Skip to main content

 The next chapter in MR treatment is here

-What is transcatheter edge-to-edge (TEER)?
+What is TEER?

 Mitral TEER, also referred to as transcatheter mitral valve repair, is a percutaneous catheter-based approach that aims to restore mitral valve leaflet coaptation, thus reducing MR.19